Smooth Yamabe invariant and surgery: Introduction

 Conversely, Bourguignon showed that if $\si(M)=0$ and if the supremum is attained by a conformal class $[g_{\rm sup}]$, then $\cE:[g_{\rm sup}]\to \mR$ attains its minimum in a Ricci-flat metric $g_0 \in [g_{\rm sup}]$.
 Thus Cheeger's splitting principle implies topological restrictions on $M$ in this case.
 In particular, a compact quotient $\Gamma\backslash N$ of a non-abelian nilpotent Lie group~$N$ does not admit metrics of non-negative scalar curvature, but it admits a sequence of metrics $g_i$ with $\mu(\Gamma\backslash N,g_i)\to 0$.
 Thus $\Gamma\backslash N$ is an example of a manifold for which $\si(\Gamma\backslash N)=0$, for which the supremum is not attained.

 All the examples mentioned up to here have $\si(M)\leq 0$.
 Positive smooth Yamabe invariants are even harder to determine.
 The calculation of non-positive $\sigma(M)$ often relies on the formula

-where the infimum runs over all metrics on $M$.
+where the infimum runs over all Riemannian metrics $g$ on $M$, see \cite[Proof of Proposition 2.1]{lebrun:99b}.
 This formula does not distinguish between different positive values of $\si(M)$, and thus it cannot be used in the positive case.

 It has been conjectured by Schoen \cite[Page 10, lines 6--11]{schoen:89} that all finite quotients of round spheres satisfy $\sigma(S^n/\Gamma)=(\#\Gamma)^{-2/n}Y(\mS^n)$, but this conjecture is only verified for $\mathbb{R} P^3$ \cite{bray.neves:04}, namely $\si(\mR P^3)= 6 (\om_3 /2)^{2/3}$.
-The $\si$-invariant is also known for connected sums of $\mR P^3$:s with $S^2\times S^1$:s \cite{akutagawa.neves:07}, for $\mC P^2$ \cite{gursky.lebrun:98} and for connected sums of $\mC P^2$ with several copies of $S^3 \times S^1$.
+The smooth Yamabe invariant is also known for connected sums of copies of real projective space~$\mR P^3$ with copies of $S^2\times S^1$~\cite{akutagawa.neves:07}, for $\mC P^2$ \cite{gursky.lebrun:98} and for connected sums of $\mC P^2$ with several copies of $S^3 \times S^1$.
 With similar methods, it can also be determined for some related manifolds, but for example the value of $\si(S^2\times S^2)$ is not known.
 To the knowledge of the authors there are no manifolds $M$ of dimension $n \geq 5$ for which it has been shown that $0 < \si(M)< \si(S^n)$, but due to Schoen's conjecture finite quotients of spheres would be examples of such manifolds.

 As explicit calculation of the Yamabe invariant is difficult, it is natural to use surgery theory to get estimates for more complicated examples.
 Several articles study the behavior of the smooth Yamabe invariant under surgery.
 In \cite{gromov.lawson:80b} and \cite{schoen.yau:79c} it is proven that the existence of a positive scalar curvature metric is preserved under surgeries of codimension at least $3$.
-In terms of the $\si$-invariant this means that if $N$ is obtained from a compact manifold $M$ by surgery of codimension at least $3$ and $\si(M)>0$, then $\si(N)>0$.
+In terms of the \sidash{}invariant this means that if $N$ is obtained from a compact manifold $M$ by surgery of codimension at least $3$ and $\si(M)>0$, then $\si(N)>0$.

 Later Kobayashi proved in \cite{kobayashi:87} that if $N$ is obtained from $M$ by $0$-dimensional surgery, then $\si(N)\geq \si(M)$.
-A first consequence is an alternative deduction of $\si(S^{n-1}\times S^1) = \si(S^n)$ using the fact that $S^{n-1}\times S^1$ is obtained from $S^n$ by $0$-dimensional surgery.
+A first consequence is an alternative deduction of $\si(S^{n-1}\times S^1) = \si(S^n)$ using the fact that~$S^{n-1}~\times~S^1$ is obtained from $S^n$ by $0$-dimensional surgery.
 More generally one sees that $\si(S^{n-1} \times S^1 \# \cdots \# S^{n-1}\times S^1) = \si(S^n)$ as this connected sum is obtained from $S^n$ by $0$-dimensional surgeries as well.

 Note that it follows from what we said above that the smooth Yamabe invariant of disjoint unions $M=M_1\amalg M_2$ satisfies

 if $\si(M_1)\geq 0$ or $\si(M_2)\geq 0$, and otherwise

 Kobayashi's result then implies $\si(M_1\# M_2) \geq \si(M_1\amalg M_2)$, and thus yields a lower bound for $\si(M_1 \# M_2)$ in terms of $\si(M_1)$ and $\si(M_2)$.